Here’s what we cover in this episode:

-This show tackles the crucial topic of debt management, particularly as it relates to retirement planning.
-The core focus centers on differentiating between "good" and "bad" debt, making informed decisions about paying off or retaining existing debt, taking on new debt or using assets to stay debt free, and why, in most cases, it makes sense to go into retirement debt-free.
+This blog tackles the crucial topic of debt management, particularly as it relates to retirement planning.
+The core focus centers on differentiating between “good” and “bad” debt, making informed decisions about paying off or retaining existing debt, taking on new debt or using assets to stay debt free, and why, in most cases, it makes sense to go into retirement debt-free.

 Not all debt is “bad”.
 While high-interest consumer debt (e.g., credit card debt) is almost universally disadvantageous due to its high cost (average credit interest rate (APR), is currently around 24.33%)1, “good” debt can serve as a practical convenience or a strategic financial tool.
 Examples include bridge loans for real estate transactions or taking on debt when an investment portfolio’s projected returns exceed the borrowing cost.